learn-static/writing-with-visualizations/content/start/web-setup.md

 section: Get Started
 nav_order: 2
 title: Website Setup
-topics: GitHub; GitHub Pages; Websites
 ---

 ---

-**Goals**: Copy a GitHub repository template; edit the repository's configuration file; turn on GitHub Pages
+**Goals**: Copy a GitHub repository template; Edit the repository's configuration file; Turn on GitHub Pages

 **Estimated Time to Complete**: 30 minutes

 ---

-In the first Lab for this course you created a GitHub account and practiced creating a repository.
-Now, you'll be working on GitHub to set up your project website.
+Now that you've created a GitHub account and repository, you'll be working on GitHub to set up your project website.

 ## Step 1.
 Log in to GitHub

-1. Go to <https://github.com> and sign in.
+1. Go to <https://github.com>{:target='_blank' rel='noopener'} and sign in.

 ## Step 2.
 Copy the project template repository

 Remember, a GitHub repository is a folder that stores a project's files and keeps track of changes to those files over time.
-Let's copy our digital history project template repository to your GitHub account so you can start editing it.
+Let's copy our "Writing with Visualizations" project template repository to your GitHub account so you can start editing it.

-1. Go to the [Text Analysis Project Template](https://github.com/learn-static/text-analysis){:target="_blank" rel="noopener"} repository and locate and click on the green "Use This Template" button (appears on the top right side of the screen above the code area).
+1. Go to the [Writing with Visualizations](https://github.com/learn-static/text-analysis){:target="_blank" rel="noopener"} repository and locate and click on the green "Use This Template" button (appears on the top right side of the screen above the code area).
 Note that the "Use This Template" button only appears if you're logged into GitHub!
 2. This brings you to a "Create a new repository" form.
 Follow these steps:
     1. **Repository name**: Use a lowercase name without spaces or odd characters (no `$`, `#`, `@`, `?`, `!`, etc.).
 Hyphens (`-`) and underscores (`_`) are okay to use.
 Keep in mind that this repository name will become part of your project site's URL, so think through how it will look as a link!
     2. In the **Description** text box, add a very brief description of your project, something like: `My digital history project for HIST 320`.